Solar-network/docs/docs/sxpswap/technical-details/security/broadcast-procedure.md

 The server that hosts the backend program has several security features in case of failures such as server hacks, server reboot, ddos attacks, DC issues or server maintenance.<br />
 <br />

 Swaps can only occur from a specific master address.
-The forging nodes will only process transactions from this wallet if the data in the vendorField matches with the response from the API's.<br />
+The forging nodes will only process transactions from this wallet if the data in the memo matches with the response from the API's.<br />
-Meaning that any other transactions sent from this wallet with a wrong address, wrong transaction ID or no vendorField at all, will be denied by the forging nodes.<br />
+Meaning that any other transactions sent from this wallet with a wrong address, wrong transaction ID or no memo at all, will be denied by the forging nodes.<br />
 This also means that in case the private keys of this master address are leaked in the public or somehow obtained by a hacker, there is no way to move funds out of this wallet without matching data from SXPSwap.<br />
 Even if it does contain matched data.
 Duplicate transactions with the same transaction ID are denied by the network.